Kungsbacka/Frends.Community.Sftp/README.md

 ## ListDirectory

-Gets directory listing from SFTP server.
+Gets directory and file listing from a SFTP server.

 ### Parameters